Do vegans eat cheese? No. Cheese comes from a cow, and vegans do not eat animals or products derived from animals.

 I hope you found this article helpful!

 Let me know in the comments: what’s your favorite store bought or home made vegan cheese?
+Do you enjoy these foods or not?
+Let me know in the comments below!

 If you liked this article, I’ve got more where that comes from via the Vegan Nutrition Library!